JustAnyones/Plugin-creator-website/docs/docs/attribute-types/meta/tags.md

 ### metro

 Whether to consider the building as a metro station.
+This will the rendering in the UI.

 ```json
 {